algbio/SBWT/README.md

   build [OPTION...]

   -i, --in-file arg             The input sequences as a FASTA or FASTQ
-                                file.
-If the file extension is .txt, the file is interpreted as a list of input files, one file on each line.
+                                file, possibly gzipped.
+If the file
+                                extension is .txt, the file is interpreted as a list of input files, one file on each line.
+All input files must be in the same format.
   -o, --out-file arg            Output file for the constructed index.
   -k, --kmer-length arg         The k-mer length.
       --variant arg             The SBWT variant to build.
 Available